jknowles/AppliedModelsTalk/AppliedModelingTalk.md

 What do we learn?
 =============================

-- The data was generated the same
+- The data was generated from the same function but there was a trend across groups
+- Predicting from this training model leads to **bias** in our predictions
+-

 When Could this Matter: Stocks?